 Capt Derrick Kemp (Old Botha), Chairman, The Friends of HMS Conway

 Update – Conway Memorial at Plas Newydd

 The wooden frame has been installed at the dock and the artist is creating the “painted” window.
 A mock-up is below.
 The window will be installed by the end of 2020 but Covid-19 has delayed the formal unveiling and dedication to Saturday 16th October 2021.
-Full details will appear in the Jan 2021 issue of The Cadet or contact us.
+Full details were in the Jan 2021 issue of The Cadet or contact us fro latest news

 A very big thank you to everyone who has donated to the appeal.
 We have almost reached our target so if you have not yet made a donation there is still time to make one please click here.